Gambling Addiction Recovery

 Step 1: Acknowledge the Problem

-Acknowledging that there is a problem is often the most difficult step for gambling addicts to reach, especially if they’ve been deep in gambling addiction for years or decades.
+Acknowledging that there is a problem is often the most challenging step for gambling addicts to reach, especially if they’ve been deep in gambling addiction for years or decades.

 It’s also common for problem gamblers to deny their addiction and resist any suggestion to get help.